Work Registration Requirements

 CalFresh regulations allow individuals who are NOT EXEMPT from the CalFresh work registration requirement to meet the requirement through registration in substitute programs.

-Santa Clara County uses the Central Intake Unit [CIU (RS 3)] and Employment Development Department—Job Services [EDD-JS (GEN 827)] as substitute programs to meet the CalFresh work registration requirement for RCA and ECA individuals who are not otherwise exempt.
+Santa Clara County uses the Central Intake Unit [CIU (RS 3)] and Employment Development Department—Job Services [EDD-JS (GEN 827)] as substitute programs to meet the CalFresh work registration requirement for Refugee Cash Aid (RCA) and Entrant Cash Aid (ECA) individuals who are not otherwise exempt.
 Individuals registered in these programs are considered registered for work under CalFresh and CalFresh work registrants.

 Related Topics